 More than a third of Colby students participate in one or more varsity teams.
 Colby belongs to Division III of the National Collegiate Athletic Association (NCAA) and the New England Small College Athletic Conference (NESCAC), one of the most competitive Division III conferences in the nation.
 Colby sponsors 16 sports for women, 15 for men, and one coed team.
 Varsity teams include baseball, basketball, crew, cross country, field hockey, football, golf, ice hockey, lacrosse, squash, Nordic and alpine skiing, soccer, softball, swimming, tennis, indoor and outdoor track and field, and volleyball.

 The NESCAC, founded in 1971, includes 11 highly selective liberal arts colleges that are committed to academic excellence and believe that athletic excellence supports their educational mission.
-Each institution is committed to a comprehensive athletic program available to the entire student body, equitable treatment of all participants in athletic activities, the highest ethical standards in conference relationships, and equitable competition among member institutions.
+Each institution is committed to a comprehensive athletic program available to the entire student body, the equitable treatment of all participants in athletic activities, the highest ethical standards in conference relationships, and equitable competition among member institutions.
 NESCAC schools have won 59 national championships in the past 10 years and have had the Learfield Sports Directors’ Cup winner in 19 of the last 20 years.

 Lifetime fitness classes are offered for students, faculty, and staff.
 Past offerings for students include aerobics, yoga, cross-training, circuit training, modern dance, and Tabata classes.

-Other outdoor facilities include the Alfond-Wales Tennis Courts (10 hard-surface courts) and the Klein Tennis Pavilion, the 8.5-mile Campbell Cross Country Trails for running and Nordic skiing, and a woodsmen’s area for traditional lumberjack competition.
+Other outdoor facilities include the newly resurfaced Alfond-Wales Tennis Courts (10 hard-surface courts) and the Klein Tennis Pavilion, the 8.5-mile Campbell Cross Country Trails for running and Nordic skiing, and a woodsmen’s area for traditional lumberjack competition.
 Seven miles from campus, the Colby-Hume Center is a 10-acre estate on Messalonskee Lake with a boathouse and docks for the crew teams.
 The Colby-Hume Center has boat access and can also be used by Colby students for swimming.

 For information about the Department of Athletics, teams, and the department’s faculty and coaching staff, visit the Colby Athletics website.